akanadocs/docs-test/ag/security_admin/security_reference.md

 ## Introduction
 Security is applied at the web service operation level via the *Security* tab at the Root and Sub-Organization levels and via policy attachments at each object level.
 Applying security at the operation level supports role-based access as access control and filtering can be applied at a more granular level.
 Applying security to a web service requires that it be registered and brought under management.
 The web service then assumes all the characteristics of a Container.
-The "Managed" web service can then be configured in the *Security* section of the Policy Manager using a variety of different security policies (i.e., policy components).
+The *Managed* web service can then be configured in the *Security* section of the Policy Manager using a variety of different security policies (i.e., policy components).
 The Policy Manager is implemented as a separate web service.
-During the system configuration process, the "Create Physical Service Wizard" creates a Policy Manager Subsystem web service that contains a domain, subsystem seed, and subsystem instance.
+During the system configuration process, the **Create Physical Service Wizard** creates a Policy Manager Subsystem web service that contains a domain, subsystem seed, and subsystem instance.
 This information is stored in the form of a Container and is reserved for system use.

 <a href="#top">back to top</a>